Care For Your Child’s Teeth & Gums – A Healthy Diet Means Healthy Teeth

 Try to plan your baby’s meals to avoid putting them to bed after feeding them.
 Ideally, you should avoid putting your child to bed after giving them a baby bottle filled with anything other than water.
 See “Baby Bottle Tooth Decay” for more information.

 Babies who already have a couple of teeth need even more attention.
-You should always consider visiting the dentist by their first birthday or when they have their first primary tooth, according to the American Association of Pediatric Dentists (AAPD).
+You should always consider visiting the dentist by their first birthday or when they have their first primary tooth, according to the American Academy of Pediatric Dentistry (AAPD).

 Seal Out Decay

-A sealant is a special material used to cover the chewing surface (grooves) of premolars and molars at the back of your child’s teeth.
-This sealant blocks all food particles from lodging on the dental grooves and prevents plaque and acid build-up.
+sealant is a special material used to cover the chewing surface (grooves) of premolars and molars at the back of your child’s teeth.
+Sealants block all food particles from lodging in the tooth grooves and prevent plaque and acid build-up.

 Sealants are very durable, but they are not permanent.
 Check with your child’s pediatric dentist to figure out how often you will have to bring your kid to have their sealants replaced.